Part ofWeb Development·Framework choices, e-commerce platforms, ERP and school-management software, and custom-software architecture.

 This guide shows you how to test your website for mobile friendliness using free tools, what Google specifically looks for, and how to fix common mobile issues.

-Free Tools to Test Mobile Friendliness
+Free Tools to Test Phone Friendliness

 1. Google's PageSpeed Insights